LangyYeet/PHP_Project/README.md

 The API accepts the following query parameters:
 - "length" - The length of generated password
 - "include_symbols" - Indicates if the password should include symbols or not.

+# Output
+- The API returns a JSON object containing the generated password.
+- The JSON object has the following structure:
+{
+    "password": "generated_password"
+}